CRASHSpace/tuesday/_start/starter_checklist.md

 * Get a password manager
 * Move passwords and delete them from other places
 * Upgrade passwords to ones that don't suck
-* Upgrade to two factor authentication for logins
+* Upgrade to 2FA for logins
 * Delete accounts you don't absolutely need
 * Who has your financial information?
-  * Check your credit card / Paypal statements
+  * Check your credit card / Paypal statements regularly
 * Don't rely on biometerics

 ### Email
 * Stop trusting it
 * Turn off autoloading of images
-* Don't click on links / download files
+* Don't click on links
+* Be suspicious of files

 ### Paper
 * Buy a shredder

 ### Web Browsing
 * Turn on URL bar